MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 ## Account password tampering protection

 Once Windows LAPS has been configured to manage a local administrator account's password, that account will be protected against accidental and/or careless tampering.
-This protection also extends to the DSRM account when it's being managed by Windows LAPS on an Windows Server Active Directory domain controller.
+This protection also extends to the DSRM account when it's being managed by Windows LAPS on a Windows Server Active Directory domain controller.

 ## Disabled during safe-mode